GENIVI/rvi_core/CONFIGURE.md

 Please see BUILDING.md for details on this process.

-# CREATING THE DEVELOPMENT RELEASE
+# CREATING A DEVELOPMENT RELEASE
 *Please note that a new release must be created each time the configuration file has been updated*

 Once a configuration file has been completed, a development release is created.